MAPEX Core Facility for Materials Analytics

 • Jon-Olaf Krisponeit about the Low-energy Electron Microscope:

 "I can visualize surfaces in real-time while growing structures or films on them.
-This allows me to to study surface phenomena and thin films with great clarity."
+This allows me to study surface phenomena and thin films with great clarity."

 • Jens Falta about the coupled STM, XPS, and LEED System: